jarrettsmo/INF653VC_MidTerm_PHPRestAPI_Jarrett_Smolarkiewicz/README.md

-INF 653 VC Backend Web Development MidTerm: PHP Rest API by Jarrett Smolarkiewicz.
+This is the INF 653 VC Backend Web Development MidTerm: PHP Rest API by Jarrett Smolarkiewicz.